MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/configure-cloud-auto-attendant.md

 [!INCLUDE [disclaimer](../disclaimer.md)]

+Skype for Business Server 2019 hybrid implementations only use Cloud Voicemail and do not integrate with Exchange Online.

+If you are a current user of Exchange Server 2013 or Exchange Server 2016, you will be able to continue to use them as you implement Skype for Business Server 2019.
+Exchange UM, including Auto Attendant functionality, is being retired in Exchange 2019.

+Similar functionality exists in Phone System, and Skype for Business Server 2019 interaction with Phone system is rolling out on a feature-by-feature basis.
+Please plan accordingly.

-In Skype for Business Server 2019 you are able to use the cloud auto attendant feature described in [What are Phone System auto attendants?](/microsoftteams/what-are-phone-system-auto-attendants)
+In Skype for Business Server 2019 you are now able to use the cloud auto attendant feature described in [What are Phone System auto attendants?](/microsoftteams/what-are-phone-system-auto-attendants)

 To use Cloud Auto Attendant with Skype for Business Server 2019, you will need to create virtual on-prem users that act as application endpoints and can be assigned phone numbers, then use the online Admin Center to configure the overall Cloud AA experience.
 Typically you will have multiple Auto Attendants, each of which plays an audio outgoing message to callers.